-'Pam!
-Pam!
-Pam!': Shooting of protester marks escalation in Hong Kong violence
+Hong Kong violence prompts reminder that China troops close at hand

 Police said the motorcycling officer had been suspended.

-Video images circulating online also showed a man squirting petrol on another and setting him on fire, apparently outside Ma On Shan Plaza in the New Territories.
-Though engulfed in flames, the man was able to rip off his shirt and douse the blaze.
+Video images online also showed a man dousing petrol on another and setting him on fire outside Ma On Shan Plaza in the New Territories.
+Engulfed in flames, the man was able to rip off his shirt and douse the blaze.
+Police said he was in critical condition.

-Police said the footage was genuine, adding the man was in critical condition.
+More than 60 people were wounded on Monday, Lam said in her address.

-The unrest also spread to Mong Kok, one of the most densely populated areas on earth, on the Kowloon peninsula and often the site of street clashes.
-Police used water cannon to break up protesters.
+The unrest also spread to Causeway Bay on Hong Kong island and to densely populated Mong Kok on the Kowloon peninsula, both often the sites of street clashes.
+Police used water cannon to break up protesters in Mong Kok who later regrouped, digging up bricks to throw at police and blocking the artery of Nathan Road.

 Police said more than 120 places has been either vandalised or blocked on Monday.
 Some 266 people had been arrested since last Monday.